Kenji Tomiki: Post-war

+In 1958, Waseda University Aikido Club was established and became the first director.
+This is also considered the de facto start of his own style of Aikido, called Tomiki-Ryu, which was later renamed to Shodokan Aikido.

+Also in 1958, he published two major books on Aikido and Judo, them being "Aikidō nyūmon" (『合気道入門』 - Eng.
+"Introduction to Aikido"). and the Kodokan Goshin-jutsu, which would serve as the most important book on the Kodokan Goshin Jutsu Judo kata.

-(『合気道入門』 - Eng.
-"Introduction to Aikido").
-In 1961, Tomiki almost formalized aikidō kyōgi/competitive Aikido.
+In 1960, Tomiki had formalized aikidō kyōgi/competitive Aikido.
 In 1964, he established "Physical Education Specialization" in the Department of Education, Faculty of Education, Waseda University, and became the chief professor.

 In 1967, Tomiki opened his Shodokan honbu Dojo which he used as a testing ground for his theories on aikido and competition.
 Tomiki followed Ueshiba as the Aikido division head of the Kokusai Budoin-International Martial Arts Federation (IMAF Japan).
 In 1970, Tomiki retired from Waseda University and, in the same year, presided over the first All-Japan Student Aikido Tournament.
 The basic rules for the holding of aikido tournaments had been worked out by this time in what would become an ongoing experiment to develop a viable form of competitive aikido.

 In 1971, Kodokan awarded Tomiki with the 8th Dan blackbelt.
 Then, in 1974, he founded the Japan Aikido Association (JAA) from an earlier organization of the same name to promote his theories.
 In 1975, he became Vice Chairman of the Japanese Academy of Budo.

-Tomiki set up a new dojo for the Shodokan in Osaka on March 28, 1976, with the support of Masaharu Uchiyama, Vice-Chairman of the J.A.A.
+Tomiki set up a new dojo for the Shodokan in Osaka on March 28, 1976, with the support of Masaharu Uchiyama, Vice-chairman of the J.A.A.
 This dojo was intended to function as the headquarters of the Japan Aikido Association and Tomiki served as its first director.
 The current head of the dojo and chief instructor of the Shodokan Aikido Federation is Tetsuro Nariyama.

-Professor Tomiki died from complications of colorectal cancer on December 24, 1979.
+Professor Tomiki died from complications of colorectal cancer on December 25, 1979.